intel-lab-lkp/linux/Documentation/process/botching-up-ioctls.rst

  * Have a plan for extending ioctls with new flags or new fields at the end of the structure.
 The drm core checks the passed-in size for each ioctl call and zero-extends any mismatches between kernel and userspace.
-That helps, but is not a complete solution since newer userspace on older kernels won't notice that the newly added fields at the end that get ignored.
+That helps, but is not a complete solution since newer userspace on older kernels will not notice that the newly added fields at the end that get ignored.
 So this still needs a new driver feature flags.